The Best Dogs For Kid: Breeds Common To Australia

 Should You Get Your Kids A Dog?

 Most children would love to have a puppy, and they will generally beg their parents relentlessly.
-However, adopting a dog for your kids is a big responsibility, and the entire household has to be on the same page about what it takes.
+However, adopting a dog for your kids is a big responsibility, and the entire household has to be on the same page about what it takes and the commitment it involves.

 However, owning a dog needs to be carefully supervised by a parent.
 Young kids will need reminding of what needs to be done, and children of all ages need to be held accountable.
 Plus, an adult will have to teach kids how to take care of their new puppy and lend a hand if they ask for help.